|The Working Programmer's Guide To Variables - Scope, Lifetime And More|

 If the language that you are using has a block structure, and most modern languages do, then you can use the block structure to determine the scope.

-The most extreme form of block structure is where a procedure can have procedures defined within it and they can have procedures defined with in them and so on.
-This is a form of nesting of one procedure inside another that most object oriented languages have given up - it isn't particularly useful when you have the range of organisational schemes that objects give you.
+The most extreme form of block structure is where a function can have functions defined within it and they can have functions defined with in them and so on.
+This is a form of nesting of one function inside another that most object oriented languages have given up - it isn't particularly useful when you have the range of organisational schemes that objects give you.
 However, even object oriented languages allow you to nest the definition of a class within another class and even allow nested blocks of code within a method or function.

 You can also think of local and global variables as being special cases of the nested scope rule.
 Global variables are simply variables declared in a block that contains every other block and local variables are declared in a block that contains only the procedure that they are local to.

 The use of code blocks within a method is so rare that you might not even recognise this as valid code - it's C# and it is valid.

 There are two code blocks defined within the method.
 The variable i is declared in the first block and its scope is the first block and all blocks that it contains.
 Thus the assignment in the inner second block is valid and it assigns 2 to the variable i declared in the outer block.
 Notice that the method doesn't have a variable called i defined in its "top level" scope.
 That is you try to use a variable called i within the method i.e. outside of the block it is declared in then an error results.

 This too is perfectly valid in C#.
 The variable i declared in the final block is only in scope within its block and it doesn't interfere or clash with the i defined in the first block.

 then the variable has function scope i.e. it is defined in the containing function or global if it is at the top level.
 However if you write: